asborv/lambdabyrinth/README.md

 Aything _outside_ of the game events cannot access the `Reader` environment.
 One such function is `appDraw`, which naturally needs to know whether the `ASCII-only` flag is enabled.
 We work around this by explicitly passing the flag into the function.

+## Running tests

+In this project, we use `QuickCheck` for property based testing.
+The test suite is quite limited, but demonstrates a setup and testing the properties of a binary tree.

+To run tests, you can either:

+- Run `cabal test --enable-tests`, which will run tests _once_
+- Run `cabal configure --enable-tests` in order to permanently enable tests.
+  This creates a `cabal.project.local` file (which is ignored by Git)